Changsha

 - Day 03

-Begin the day at Tianxin Pavilion, climbing the surviving Han stretch of Changsha's old city wall in the soft morning light, then walking to Kaifu Temple as the morning chanting fills the main hall.
+Begin the day at Kaifu Temple as the morning chanting fills the main hall and the lay-Buddhists hold the back benches.
 A relaxed vegetarian lunch follows in the temple kitchen rather than the cafeteria lane.
-The afternoon is left for you to wander the Wuyi Square food lanes at your own pace.
-For those wishing to extend the day, a Saturday-night Orange Isle fireworks viewing is set with a private riverside terrace booking.
+The afternoon is yours to wander the Wuyi Square food lanes at your own pace.
+For those wishing to continue into the evening, a seat at the Tan Xiu immersive theatre closes the day with the Changsha stage.

 - Kaifu Temple